-The BIG 40 is looming.
-Maybe you are 39 like me or perhaps you are lucky enough to be a little younger 😉
+The BIG 40 is looming in July.
+Maybe you are 39 like me or perhaps you are lucky enough to be a little younger, but the thought of turning 40 brings a bag of mixed emotions.

-Perhaps you are anxious about turning 40 or maybe like me you have found an inner confidence, strength and personal power and determination that has jumped up and kind of surprised you.
-Perhaps now you are fully in control of most areas of your life except for your own fitness and health.
+I have finally found an inner confidence, strength and personal power and determination that has jumped up and kind of surprised me and I feel like I am in control of my life.

 Finally, at 39 I feel strong both emotionally and mentally.
 I have overcome many obstacles and difficult scenarios in my thirties but one thing I never mastered was the love and appreciation of the body that I am so fortunate to have.

-So for the coming weeks and months, I am going to take you on a journey.
+So for the coming weeks and months in this my 40th year, I am going to take you on a journey.
 It is a personal mission and I hope that it will inspire you to start your own mission.

 A little back story

 If this is the first time we have met, you are welcome to my blog.
 It looks a little different around here now because I am making some changes.
-In the past, I wrote about Facebook marketing and advertising.
-My career has changed of late and I wanted to start writing about something that I am really passionate about.
+In the past, I wrote about Facebook marketing and advertising only, but I wanted to add a more personal aspect to my blog.
+I will still write about digital marketing as that is what I love too, but you’ll get to know me on all levels.

 Sitting here tapping on my laptop is easy because the story I am about to share with you means a lot to the many people in my close circle who are being inspired by it.
 I just thought that maybe I would document it on this blog and share it with more people.
 Perhaps you will get something from the stories too.